Working with Messages in a PST File

 - Moving subfolders to a new parent folder.

-The following code sample shows how to move items such as messages and folders from a source folder to another folder in the same PST file.
+The following code snippet shows you how to move items such as messages and folders from a source folder to another folder in the same PST file.

-Sometimes it is required to mark items that are processed within the PST file.
+Sometimes its required to mark items that are processed with in the PST file.
 Aspose.Email API allows to achieve this using the MapiProperty and MapiNamedProperty.
 The following methods are helpful in achieving this.

-- MapiNamedProperty(long propertyTag, String nameIdentifier, UUID propertyGuid, byte propertyValue)
+- ctor MapiNamedProperty(long propertyTag, string nameIdentifier, Guid propertyGuid, byte propertyValue)

-- MapiNamedProperty(long propertyTag, long nameIdentifier, UUID propertyGuid, byte propertyValue)
+- ctor MapiNamedProperty(long propertyTag, long nameIdentifier, Guid propertyGuid, byte propertyValue)

 Extract Attachments without Extracting Complete Message